 VISITOR CENTRE OPENING TIMES

 Seven days per week.
 10am to 4.30pm, with last admission at 3.30pm Closed on Christmas Eve, Christmas Day, Boxing Day and New Year’s Day.
-Pending any further measures, we remain open during the Coronavirus outbreak.
+You must book in advance with the current government guidelines.

-If you want to visit the 1940s Bunker (76 steps underground), you can book online to ensure entry.
-If there are 10 or more in your group please email in advance: email@example.com
+If you want to visit the 1940s Bunker (76 steps underground), you must book online to ensure entry.

 There are accessible parking spaces available near the main entrance, a lift inside the building and a ramp up to the building.